 In America, we’ve started to slowly walk away from the image of a traditional school teacher who spends time in a classroom with kids, passing knowledge along to them.
 Today we have so many opportunities, from private schools to public schools, from classroom teaching to online teaching.
 The issue of online vs. traditional education has become a very popular topic; it’s up to you to choose which professional path you want to follow.

-If you’re currently looking for a teaching job, you might need some useful advice on how to do it efficiently.
+If you need help to find a teaching job, you might need some useful advice on how to do it efficiently.
 So here are some great tips on how to find a teaching job.

-This involves making a decision about whether you want to teach in an actual classroom or via online means, like Skype and video conversation.
-Both options involve communication and interaction, however, the methods which these two types of teaching involve are quite different.
+This involves making a decision about whether you want to teach in an actual classroom or online through Skype and video chat.
+Both options involve communication and interaction.
+However, the methods which these two types of teaching involve are quite different.

 While the process of teaching in a classroom is rather understandable, Skype lessons, for example, can be rather confusing for a teacher in terms of preparation.
 There are multiple pros and cons of teaching through Skype; they may be rather time-efficient, but on the other hand, they don’t allow the teacher and students to do certain types of exercises.
 In general, it’s all up to you and what’s convenient for you.